The Silent Man (film)

-The Silent Man is a 1917 American Western silent film directed by William S. Hart and written by Charles Kenyon.
+The Silent Man is a 1917 American silent Western film directed by William S. Hart and written by Charles Kenyon.
 The film stars William S. Hart, Vola Vale, Robert McKim, Dorcas Matthews, J. P. Lockney, George Nichols, and Gertrude Claire.
 It was released on November 26, 1917, by Paramount Pictures.
 The movie premiered in Los Angeles at Sid Grauman's Million Dollar Theater.

 Plot

-As described in a film magazine, 'Silent' Budd Marr (Hart) comes to the town of Bakeoven to spend some of the gold for which he had labored so hard.
-Through Handsome Jack Pressley (McKim) he gets into a fight, and is confined to bed for a couple of weeks during which his claim is stolen.
-All efforts to regain his property are unsuccessful, so when he finds the claim jumpers loading their loot on the stage coach, he holds it up, and at the same time rescues Betty Bryce (Vale), a young woman Pressley had lured with the promise of marriage to work in his dance hall.
+As described in a film magazine, 'Silent' Budd Marr comes to the town of Bakeoven to spend some of the gold for which he had labored so hard.
+Through Handsome Jack Pressley he gets into a fight, and is confined to bed for a couple of weeks during which his claim is stolen.
+All efforts to regain his property are unsuccessful, so when he finds the claim jumpers loading their loot on the stage coach, he holds it up, and at the same time rescues Betty Bryce, a young woman Pressley had lured with the promise of marriage to work in his dance hall.
 As the girl learns the true nature of Pressley she is thankful and soon falls in love with Budd.
-A stranger known as Uncle Grubstake (Lockney) has become friendly with Bud and Betty's brother David (Goodwin), and when the citizens attempt to hang Budd for robbing the coach, Grubstake reveals his true identity as a federal agent, and has the evidence that gets Pressley and his gang arrested.
+A stranger known as Uncle Grubstake has become friendly with Bud and Betty's brother David, and when the citizens attempt to hang Budd for robbing the coach, Grubstake reveals his true identity as a federal agent, and has the evidence that gets Pressley and his gang arrested.
 Budd and Betty end up happy.